Dual-use and arms trade control

 About the programme

-Our team regularly engages in dialogue with a variety of stakeholders, including government, civil society, and international organizations, regarding issues such as the development of legal frameworks, implementation, enforcement, strategy, and structure and organization.
+We regularly provide expert advice and engage in dialogue with a variety of stakeholders, including governments, civil society actors and international organizations, on issues such as the development of legal frameworks, and the implementation and enforcement of trade control systems.